frederikme/TinderBotz/README.md

 ### Prerequisites

 - Environment running python 3.x
-- Tinder account with Google login enabled
+- Tinder account with Google or Facebook login enabled

 ### Installation
 1. Clone or download the project